 Three survivors, three truly inspiring success stories.

-As Breast Cancer Awareness Month draws to a close today, it’s important to take a moment to acknowledge the human side of this disease.
-At The Gaggler, we’ve shared an at-home health check recommended by a leading gynecologist and spoken to a variety of experts about what causes cancer and what you can do to prevent it – but we’ve saved the best for last.
+As Breast Cancer Awareness Month continues, it’s important to take a moment to acknowledge the human side of this disease.
+In the past, we’ve shared an at-home health check recommended by a leading gynecologist and spoken to a variety of experts about what causes cancer and what you can do to prevent it – but we’ve saved the best for last.
 Here, we speak with three breast cancer survivors who have gone on to inspire those around them in their own unique ways.
 Here are their stories.

 Anisha Oberoi, Entrepreneur

 For clean beauty junkies across the region, the name Anisha Oberoi needs no introduction.
 For others, here’s a brief one.
 The Indian entrepreneur founded Secret Skin in February 2020 with a commitment to carrying brands that are ethically sourced, responsibly curated, and cruelty-free – Rahua and Grown Alchemist included.
 As for what prompted the birth of this sustainable beauty platform?
 Anisha fought breast cancer back in 2010 and experienced firsthand just how challenging it can be to find clean beauty brands, especially as the combination of chemotherapy and heavy medication shattered her self-esteem.
 “I had to relook at everything, including what I considered were standards of my beauty – my hair, my lashes, my brows, everything fell, so I had to look in the mirror and accept who I was.
 I had to look at that girl in the mirror and say, ‘It’s going to be okay.’
 That’s something I wish I knew back then.”